viplove3541/movielogy/README.md

 movie search functionality,
 Alan AI voice functionality and many more.
-Alan works as an in-app voice assistant for the Filmpire project.
+Alan works as an in-app voice assistant for the Filmpire project..